 A main focus of this research was the employment and education outcomes of the students during the period between their exit from high school and their interview (approximately one year from their high school exit).
-Many of the students (59.7%) indicated that they were currently employed.
-Of those not currently employed, 56.9% reported that they had had a period of employment since exiting high school.
-Combined, 80.7% of the students were currently employed or had worked since leaving high school.
+Many of the students (62.2%) indicated that they were currently employed.
+Of those not currently employed, 56.2% reported that they had had a period of employment since exiting high school.
+Combined, 78.5% of the students were currently employed or had worked since leaving high school.

-Of the students who were currently employed, the three most common employment areas were food services (25.2%), retail or grocery store (18.7%), and laborer (12.9%).
-Nearly half (44.6%) worked 35 hours or more a week.
-Nearly all worked for higher than the national minimum wage (\$7.26 per hour or more; 94.2%), while 85.6% worked for higher than the Nebraska minimum wage (\$9.01 or more).
+Of the students who were currently employed, the three most common employment areas were food services (22.1%), retail or grocery store work (19.0%) and laborer positions (12.6%).
+Nearly half (43.8%) worked 35 hours or more a week.
+Nebraska minimum wage is \$9.00 an hour, yet 2.4% reported making less than this amount.